-This report covers the transmitter, subject to FCC Part 15, Subpart C. The circuitry of the device subject to FCC Part 15, Subpart B, is to be tested and covered in separate report.
+This report covers the transmitter, subject to FCC Part 15, Subpart C. The circuitry of the device subject to FCC Part 15, Subpart B, has been tested and is covered in CCL report #2171.

 2.3 EUT and Support Equipment: